FrancisVila/MFT_convert/content/en/docs/SecureTransport/Getting_Started_Guide/Generate_certificates/_index.md

    </tbody>
 </table>

 These certificates can be signed by the internal {{< SecureTransport/componentshortname  >}} CA, generated in the previous setup step.
-For more information, see <a href="../generate_or_import_ca" class="MCXref xref">Generate or import a certificate authority</a>.
+For more information, see [Generate or import a certificate authority](../generate_or_import_ca).

 The following procedure is used to generate a self-issued certificate.
 For information about generating a Certificate Signing Request (CSR), refer to the .